marcelo-m7/Menu-System-Docker/README.md

-# UAlg Cantina Weekly Menu System
+# Cantina Weekly Menu System

 ## Description
 A system to manage and display the weekly menu for the UAlg cantina.